 How does IOTA work?

-Instead of relying on mining like traditional blockchain coins, IOTA utilises the Internet of Things to replace the shared ledgers that underpin traditional cryptocurrencies.
+Instead of relying on mining like traditional blockchain coins, IOTA utilises the Internet of Things to replace the shared ledgers that underpin traditional cryptocurrencies such as Bitcoin, Ethereum or Litecoin.
 Instead, IOTA utilises self-verifying transactions via a blockless distributed ledger known as Tangle.

 In theory, Tangle offers an exciting new alternative to the blockchain that promises improved scalability, the possibility of offline transactions and the end of transaction fees.
 Tangle’s decentralised, self-regulating system means that no third parties or mining communities are involved at any stage of the verification process.
 Everything is handled by the system itself.